 HostMetro’s customer service is inconsistently decent.
 Their ‘price lock guarantee’ is pretty cool.
-But otherwise that’s about the nicest thing we can say about them.
+Otherwise, that’s about the nicest thing we can say about them.

-HostMetro also boasts the slowest page loading speeds we’ve ever seen.
-Considering site speed influences not just user experience, but also your search engine rankings and conversions on your website, there’s serious danger to your bottom line here.
+HostMetro comes with the slowest page loading speeds we’ve ever seen.
+Considering site speed influences – not just user experience, but also your search engine rankings and conversions on your website – there’s a serious danger to your bottom line (read: income) here.

-Honestly, there are lots of web hosts out there that will give you MUCH better page loading times, more stable uptime, and better customer service for the same (or less) it’ll cost you each month.
+Honestly, there are lots of web hosts out there that will give you MUCH better page loading times, more stable uptime, and better customer service for the same (or less) bucks.